Skip to main content

 a.
 Log in to the Constellation website using your ORNL UCAMS/XCAMS or OLCF credentials.

 b.
-Enter your Globus ID and review and accept the User Agreement.
+Enter your Globus primary identity and review and accept the User Agreement.

 c.
 You will be taken to your account dashboard.